jmi0/JavaPong/README.md

+# JavaPong
+### A pong implementation inspired by the classic Atari arcade game.
+Built in Java using the JavaFX API.
-States:
+#### States:
-1. Menu: [Press "l" to play as left paddle and "r" to play as right paddle]
-2. [Press "Click with mouse to begin" "Use mouse to control paddle"]
+1. Main Menu: [ Select difficulty, side of screen, points to win, start game ]
-3. Game play
+2. Game play
-4. Max score reached
+3. Max score reached
-5. Back to 1
+4. Press 'q' to go to back to Main Menu or 'r' to replay.